phaker97/omd/README.md

 - **Static Mode**: Convert Markdown files to HTML and open them directly in your default browser without running a server.
 - **Server Mode**: Run a local server to preview your Markdown files with live-reload functionality as you edit them.
-- **CommonMark Extensions**: Supports strikethrough, tables, footnotes, task lists, and smart punctuation.
+- **CommonMark Extensions**: Supports strikethrough, tables, footnotes, task lists, etc.
 - **Customizable Styling**: Includes default CSS styling, which can be customized by editing `style.css`.
 - **Embedded Fonts and Favicon**: Uses embedded fonts and favicon for a consistent look and self-contained HTML output.